 - Rigid laryngoscope.
-A rigid viewing tube is inserted through your mouth.
+A provider puts this stiff viewing tube in through the mouth.

 - Videostroboscope.
-A camera is combined with a flashing light to provide a slow-motion view of your vocal cords as they move.
+A camera combined with a flashing light gives a slow-motion view of the vocal cords as they move.

-- Sound (acoustic) analysis.
-Using computer analysis, your doctor can measure irregularities in the sound produced by the vocal cords.
+- Sound analysis.
+Using a computer, this test can measure anything unusual in the sound the vocal cords make.

 - Laryngeal electromyography.
-Small needles are inserted through the skin to measure the electric currents in your voice box muscles.
+Small needles put in through the skin measure the electric currents in the voice box muscles.

-Depending on your diagnosis, your doctor will recommend one or more treatments:
+Depending on your diagnosis, your care provider might suggest one or more treatments:

 - Rest, liquids and voice therapy.
-Like any other part of the body, the vocal cords need regular rest and fluids.
-Speech pathology specialists can teach you how to use your voice more efficiently through voice therapy, how to properly clear your throat and how much liquid to drink.
+Like every part of the body, the vocal cords need regular rest and fluids.
+Speech pathology specialists teach how to use the voice better, how to clear the throat and how much liquid to drink.

 - Allergy treatments.
-If an allergy is creating too much mucus in your throat, your doctor or an allergy specialist can identify the allergy's cause and provide treatment.
+If an allergy is making too much mucus in the throat, a health care provider can find the allergy's cause and treat it.

-- Medications.
-Several medications are available for treating voice disorders.
-Depending on the cause of your voice disorder, you may need medication to reduce inflammation, treat gastroesophageal reflux or prevent blood vessel regrowth.
-Medications can be taken orally, injected into the vocal cords or applied topically during surgery.
+- Medicine.
+Many medicines can be used to treat voice disorders.
+Depending on the cause of the voice disorder, medicine can reduce swelling, or inflammation, treat gastroesophageal reflux or stop blood vessel regrowth.
+Medicine can be taken by mouth, injected into the vocal cords or applied to the surface of the vocal cords during surgery.

-Removal of lesions.
-Noncancerous lesions (polyps, nodules and cysts) on the vocal cords may need to be surgically removed.
-Your doctor can remove noncancerous, precancerous and cancerous lesions — including recurrent respiratory papillomatosis and white patches (leukoplakia) — using microsurgery, carbon-dioxide laser surgery, and when appropriate, the newest laser treatments, including potassium titanyl phosphate (KTP) laser treatment.
+Removal of growths.
+Growths on the vocal cords, even growths that aren't cancer, may need to be removed during surgery.
+A surgeon can remove growths using microsurgery, carbon-dioxide laser surgery, and when appropriate, other laser treatments, including potassium titanyl phosphate (KTP) laser treatment.

-KTP laser treatment is a state-of-the-art therapy that treats lesions on the vocal cords by cutting off the blood supply to the lesion, allowing the lesion to be removed while preserving the maximum amount of underlying tissue.
+KTP laser treatment is a state-of-the-art therapy that treats lesions on the vocal cords by cutting off the blood supply to the growth.
+This allows removal of the growth while leaving intact the most underlying tissue.

 - Thyroplasty.
-A small opening is created in the cartilage from the outside of your voice box.
-The doctor inserts an implant through the opening and pushes it against the paralyzed vocal cord, moving it closer to your other vocal cord.
+A small opening created in the tissue, also called cartilage, from the outside of the voice box.
+A surgeon puts an implant into the opening and pushes it against the paralyzed vocal cord.